Guidelines for Securing Children in the Car Seat

 For Children Riding Forward Facing:

-For more information on the use of tether straps and the LATCH (Lower Anchors and Tethers for Children) universal attachment system, click on the Hot Topics section of our Home Page.
+Read more information on the use of tether straps and the LATCH (Lower Anchors and Tethers for Children) universal attachment system.

 Children and Booster Seats: